ckan/ckan/doc/contributing/cli.rst

 * **Command 'foo' not known** (where *foo* is the name of the command you tried to run)
-* **The program 'paster' is currently not installed**
+* **The program 'ckan' is currently not installed**
-* **Command not found: paster**
+* **Command not found: ckan**
 * **ImportError: No module named fanstatic** (or other ``ImportError``\ s)

-Running paster commands provided by extensions
+Running ckan commands provided by extensions
 ==============================================

-**If you're trying to run a CKAN command provided by an extension** that you've installed and you're getting an error like **Command 'foo' not known** even though you've activated your virtualenv and changed to the ckan directory, this is because you need to run the extension's paster commands from the extension's source directory not CKAN's source directory.
+**If you're trying to run a CKAN command provided by an extension** that you've installed and you're getting an error like **Command 'foo' not known** even though you've activated your virtualenv and changed to the ckan directory, this is because you need to run the extension's ckan commands from the extension's source directory not CKAN's source directory.
 For example:

 .. parsed-literal::